The weather seems to have taken a turn again, and with its unpredictability one minute our legs are out and the next they are covered.

 Hot Baths, Showers & Saunas – As much as it feels incredible stepping into a steaming hot bath/shower when it’s freezing out, doing so can strip skin of its essential oils.
 Instead, we recommend having a warm bath/shower and restricting this to 10 minutes or less, no more than once a day.
 At the end of your bath/shower, splash your skin with cold water.
 This is great for boosting blood circulation and will improve the appearance of your skin all over your body.

 Products – One of the first things we would encourage you to check if you are experiencing dry skin (wherever on your face/body) is the ingredients in the products you are using.
 Many soaps and cleansers – particularly those that foam – are formulated to remove oils and dirt from your skin.
 A number of these contain SLS (Sodium Lauryl Sulfate) which can have a drying effect, stripping away not only excess oils and dirt, but the natural oils on the skin too (in the same way chlorine will in a swimming pool).
 As a result, the skin barrier is weakened, leaving it exposed and permeable, and ultimately dry/irritated so where possible, opt for SLS-free products.
-NB: SLS-free soap bars probably do not contain enough oils in them to stop skin from drying out so add some oil to your SLS-free shower gel in the winter months, then use a scrubbing mitt to slough off dry skin.
+NB: SLS-free soap bars probably do not contain enough oils in them to stop skin from drying out so add some oil, like our Body Oil, to your SLS-free shower gel in the winter months, then use a scrubbing mitt to slough off dry skin.

 Infrequent Moisturising – How many times per week do you moisturise your body?
 We suspect not often enough!
 Try to get into the habit of applying some oil to legs before bed, and massage it in, then shower off in the morning, pat dry and apply moisturiser afterwards.
 Another tip is to dry body brush before a shower to get the circulation moving and to start the exfoliation process.
 It’s also important to note that when using oil/moisturiser on the body we need to leave a bit of dampness on the skin to trap in moisture, which is why moisturising straight after a shower is a good habit to get into.